 As always, be sure to adjust these numbers based on your individual travel patterns.

-Two final reminders… for the sake of this analysis, I’m basing the value of any bonus points earned on TPG’s most recent valuations, which peg Marriott points at 0.8 cents apiece.
-I’m also rounding all valuations up to the nearest $5 to make the numbers a bit simpler.
+Two final reminders for the sake of this analysis, I’m basing the value of any bonus points earned on TPG U.K.’s most recent valuations, which peg Marriott Bonvoy points at 0.7p apiece.
+I’m also rounding valuations up to the nearest £5 to make the numbers a bit simpler.

-So given all of that information, where do the levels of the new Marriott program fall on the value spectrum?
+So given all of that information, where do the levels of the Bonvoy programme fall on the value spectrum?

-For this analysis, I’ll assume that you complete 6 stays covering 12 nights, split evenly between full-service and limited-service Marriott properties.
+For this analysis, I’ll assume that you complete six stays covering 12 nights, split evenly between full-service and limited-service Marriott properties.

-- 10% point bonus ($15): Silver members in the Marriott Bonvoy program will earn 10% more points than regular members.
+- 10% point bonus (£10): Silver members in the Bonvoy programme will earn 10% more points than regular members.
 This is an extra 1 point per dollar spent at the majority of properties (though only 0.5 extra points at Element, Residence Inn and Towneplace Suites locations).
-With 12 nights and an average rate of $150 per night, this works out to an additional 1,800 points, worth $14.40.

 For this analysis I’ll assume that you complete 15 stays covering 30 nights, split evenly between full-service and limited-service Marriott properties.

-- 25% point bonus ($90): As a Gold Elite member in the new program, you’ll earn 25% more points than a regular member, which works out to 2.5 additional points per dollar spent at most hotels.
-Since I’m assuming 30 nights with an average rate of $150 per night, that works out to an additional 11,250 points, worth $90.
+- 25% point bonus (£70): As a Gold Elite member in the new programme, you’ll earn 25% more points than a regular member, which works out to 2.5 additional points per dollar equivalent spent at most hotels.

-- Priority late checkout ($50): Gold members also enjoy a priority late checkout of up to 2pm, though it is subject to availability.
-Since there’s a stated time (in contrast the the aforementioned Silver perk), I’ll bump the value up slightly.
+- Priority late checkout (£40): Gold members also enjoy a priority late checkout of up to 2 p.m., though it is subject to availability.
+Since there’s a stated time (in contrast to the aforementioned Silver perk), I’ll bump the value up slightly.

-- Elite phone line ($25): Same benefit, more frequent utilization
+- Elite phone line (£20): Same benefit, slightly more frequent utilization.